-Let me tell you straight – unless you have some sort of amazing skill or talent that convinces a top employer to pay you thousands, you are unlikely to make a fortune while in New Zealand on a WHV.
 The most common jobs for travellers in NZ are those of a casual nature or in industries with a high turnover i.e. hospitality, tourism and agriculture.
-Of course, there are exceptions, but this is the general trend.
+Of course, there are exceptions (many travellers decide to work office jobs in the cities), but this is the general trend.

 Where to find work

-The NZ Backpacker Board’s Job listings are a great resource; either to find current jobs or just to get an idea of what’s currently out there.
-Both Jean Robert and I found work through this website.
-While browsing this site you might see positions referring to ‘WWOOFer wanted.’
-The terms WWOOFer and WWOOFing are used pretty loosely in NZ, but they refer to the World Wide Opportunities on Organic Farms program (sometimes known as Willing Workers on Organic Farms instead)– see website here.
+While browsing job listings you might see positions referring to ‘WWOOFer wanted.’
+The terms WWOOFer and WWOOFing are used pretty loosely in NZ, but they refer to the World Wide Opportunities on Organic Farms program (sometimes known as Willing Workers on Organic Farms instead).
 The idea of people working for a number of hours a day in exchange for room and board is so widespread that Kiwis often use the term to advertise for helpers, even if not part of the organization.

 The actual WWOOF program requires you to pay to sign up and receive the host listings.
 You should note here that an ‘organic farm’ (another loose term!) can mean anything from a full-on dairy farm to a yoga retreat with an organic vegetable patch.
 Nonetheless, you’re sure to have a uniquely NZ experience wherever you end up, especially as many of the hosts lead what you’d call an ‘alternative lifestyle.’
 I’ve never done ‘proper’ WWOOFing and I’ve heard good and bad tales….mostly good, but I know of hosts who work their WWOOFers harder than others.